httpiago/ios-theme-toolkit/README.md

 }
 ```

-See how to use the components in the [online documentation](https://httpiago.github.io/ios-theme-toolkit/).
+See how to use the components in the [online documentation](https://httpiago.github.io/ios-theme-toolkit/) with live preview.

 ## Libraries and tools used: